fixie/fixie.assertions/.github/CONTRIBUTING.md

 **An unanticipated PR that adds a new feature is very likely to be rejected.**

 The Fixie organization's driving design goal is to provide minimal APIs with flexible and idiomatic customization mechanisms *so that adding new features won't even be necessary*.
-If something feels like a missing feature, there is either a customization hook for that *or the real missing feature is the missing customization hook*.
+If something feels like a missing feature, the real missing feature may be some broader change to the customization mechanisms.

 Please start by opening an Issue to discuss the use case and the proposed change.